CHAPTER Rev 2400

 part of an understatement of tax is the result of a tax preparer's willful

-neglect or intentional disregard of the statute or departmental rules unless
+neglect or intentional disregard of the statute or department administrative rule

-the business enterprise has adequately disclosed the tax treatment of an
+unless the business enterprise has adequately disclosed the tax

 (d)